Easy Taco Meat

 Uses for Taco Meat

-Aside from making tacos with this perfectly seasoned meat, you can make a wide variety of different meals.
+Aside from making tacos on corn tortillas with this perfectly seasoned meat, you can make a wide variety of different meals.
 Pair it with lettuce, cheese, beans and tons of a tasty toppings to make a delicious taco salad.

 Or, pile it on top of a crispy flat shell to make tostadas.
 You can even serve it over Mexican rice — or Mexican cauliflower rice — to make a taco bowl.
 It's perfect for taco soup too!